-Italy has arguably the most popular and well known cuisine in Europe and indeed the entire world.
+Italian food is arguably the most popular and well known cuisine in Europe and indeed the entire world.

-Authenticity lies at the heart of traditional Italian cooking, with a significance placed on preserving original recipes that have been passed down generations.
+Authenticity lies at the heart of traditional Italian cooking with a significance placed on preserving original recipes that have been passed down generations.

 Furthermore, dishes are often defined by regionality with certain foods being traceable back to a very specific region of Italy and sometimes even being named after that part, bolognese from Bologna for example.